Review of Mythbusters (2003)

 Scraping along with a level of integrity comparable to Terrace House (2015), the show does display an ambition toward science communication and consumer safety information.
 However, in the tension between skepticism and commercial interests, commerce wins.
 This is most apparent when Mythbusters cross-promotes other commercial products, including contemporary shows on the Discovery Channel.
 While celebrating illegal liquor to sell the fake Moonshiners (2011), Mythbusters hosts do not mention impurities or other health risks in drinking the stuff.
 In a 2009 segment, hosts similarly promote the Volkswagen Jetta as a paid advertisement on their own show.
 Because their testing is inadequate as usual, the hosts are deceived by the advertiser.
 In this way, Mythbusters aided the harmful EA189 “Dieselgate” scam.
 When they endangered lives more directly by accidentally firing a cannon into a residential area in episode 215 (compare Time Team killing a re-enactor in 2007), they apologized as part of the show, and then returned to the topic in episode 268 to explore the error in more detail.
 They never pointed out the far more harmful Dieselgate scam even after they realized their mistake, presumably because it illustrates the severe and intimate defects of the show.

-Like reality TV in general, Mythbusters prefers drama, noise and glitter over relevance, truth and understanding.
+Like reality TV in general, Mythbusters prefers to entertain through drama, noise and glitter over relevance, truth and understanding.
 It is not a documentary.
-High on waste, it rewards casual viewing and punishes intent viewing.
+High on waste and Postman’s harmful side effects, it rewards casual viewing and punishes intent viewing.
 Slight video acceleration is recommended if you’re going to keep your eyes on the screen, especially for the huge number of episodes about cars, guns and explosives: Hollywood’s USA.